williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 2 April 2025
+* “*The fact is you cannot be intelligent merely by choosing your opinions.
+The intelligent man is not the man who holds such-and-such views but the man who has sound reasons for what he believes and yet does not believe it dogmatically.
+And opinions held for sound reasons have less emotional unity than the opinions of dogmatists because reason is non-party, favouring now one side and now another.
+That is what people find so unpleasant about it.*” — Bertrand Russell, Mortals and Others, Volume Il: American Essays 1931-1935, On Orthodoxies (1933)

 ## 27 March 2025
 * Cloud migrations aren’t just about speed or sticking with what’s familiar.
 They’re about doing the [foundational work](https://www.linkedin.com/posts/williammilisic_cloudmigration-digitaltransformation-techstrategy-activity-7311269620936564736-ULR5) even when it’s painful.